cmajor-lang/cmajor/EULA.md

     8.3.
 To ensure compliance with this Agreement, you agree that within thirty (30) days from the date of our request, you shall provide all pertinent records and information requested in order to verify that your installation and use of any and all Software is in compliance with this Agreement, along with a signed verification that all such information is complete and correct.
 You also agree we may audit applicable records concerning your use of Software during normal business hours upon notice to you, at our cost, except in the event the audit reveals an underpayment or breach of this Agreement, you shall be liable for the cost of the audit.

-    8.4 Sound Stacks’ privacy policy can be consulted [here](https://www.native-instruments.com/en/company/legal-information/privacy-policy/)

 9. Other Important Terms

     9.1.
+We may update, change or amend this Agreement at our discretion, as needed, via posting with the Software, with no obligation on our part to notify you personally.
+You should, therefore, periodically check back for updates.

+    9.2.
 We may transfer our rights and obligations under this Agreement to another organisation (including without limitation a group company or affiliate), but this will not affect your rights or our obligations under this Agreement.

-    9.2.
+    9.3.
 You may not transfer your rights or your obligations under this Agreement.

-    9.3.
+    9.4.
 This Agreement and any document expressly referred to in it constitutes the entire agreement between you and us.
 You acknowledge that you have not relied on any statement, promise or representation made or given by or on behalf of us which is not set out in this Agreement or any document expressly referred to in it.

-    9.4.
+    9.5.
 If we fail to insist that you perform any of your obligations under this Agreement, or if we do not enforce our rights against you, or if we delay in doing so, that will not mean that we have waived our rights against you and will not mean that you do not have to comply with those obligations.
 If we do waive a default by you, we will only do so in writing, and that will not mean that we will automatically waive any later default by you.

-    9.5.
+    9.6.
 Each of the conditions of this Agreement operates separately.
 If any court or competent authority decides that any of them are unlawful or unenforceable, the remaining conditions will remain in full force and effect.

-    9.6.
+    9.7.
 Governing Law and Jurisdiction.

-    9.6.1.
+    9.7.1.
 If you are a UK, EU, EEA or Swiss citizen, this Licence shall be governed by the laws of England and Wales without regard to its conflict of law rules and you consent to the exclusive jurisdiction of the courts located in London, UK.

-    9.6.2.
+    9.7.2.
 If you are a US citizen, this Licence shall be governed by the laws of New York without regard to its conflict of laws rules and you consent to the exclusive jurisdiction of the state and federal courts located in New York County.

-    9.6.3.
+    9.7.3.
 If you live outside the US, UK and EU, EEA or Switzerland, you agree to the laws and jurisdiction of New York as noted above in clause 9.6.2 above.

-    9.6.4.
+    9.7.4.
 You may have additional rights as a consumer under your local law.

 10. Definitions.